 Kmart cordless clothes irons

 If the idea of paying around $100 for a cordless clothes iron is more likely to leave a wrinkle on your forehead than smooth out your clothes, Kmart has an affordable option for almost four times cheaper than some brands.
 The Kmart 2400W Cordless Steam Iron comes with a ceramic coated soleplate, and provides a self-cleaning function and continuous steam.
-Other features include anti-drip and auto shut-off for safety.
+Other features include anti-drip, auto shut-off for safety and a quick 10 second charging time.

 Tefal cordless clothes irons

 Tefal keeps the choice for a cordless iron short, with only one option available — the Tefal Freemove FV9951 Cordless Steam Iron.
-The Durilium Airglide Autoclean soleplate technology is claimed to ensure “effortless ironing” by preventing the fibres and impurities which tend to stick to the plate and reduce its glide.
-The non-stick Durilium AirGlide AutoClean soleplate technology is said to remove the fibres and impurities that apparently often clog the plate and reduce its glide.
+Sitting at the top of the range for price, it has a speedy four second charge time and the Durilium Airglide Autoclean soleplate technology is claimed to ensure “effortless ironing” by preventing dirt and fibres from sticking to the soleplate.

 If you’re not sure how much steam to use, the Auto Steam function allows you to pick the type of linen you want to iron and it will automatically adjust to what it considers to be the appropriate temperature and steam flow.